lynnhubbz/Astrocosmos/README.md

 <h1 align="center"><strong>ASTROCOSMOS</strong></h1>

 Astrocosmos currently is a fun galactic-scale worldbuilding project about space fantasy, while still slightly based on science and convergences of lores from pop cultures.
 The idea came from a self-made minecraft modpack consist of [Create](https://modrinth.com/mod/create) and [Valkrien Skies](https://modrinth.com/mod/valkyrien-skies) mods with its main mod are [Cosmic Horizon](https://modrinth.com/mod/cosmic-horizons-cosmos) and [Starlance](https://modrinth.com/mod/starlance), these mods basically add (space)ships those need to be designed culturally for each planet/system.
-This repository acts as cloud save for my projects and provides files related to Astrocosmos with the intention of being helped with ideas and corrections from the contributors and collaborators.
-So, clearly, there is no other purpose, usage, or even benefit  of this project, unless for fun and learning Excels, VSCodes, GitHub, and Blender.
+TThis repository serves as a cloud save and creative archive, inviting collaborators to help shape, correct, and imagine the cosmos together.
+Its mission?
+Purely for fun, cosmic learning, and mastering tools like Excel, VSCode, GitHub, and Blender.
 That's the brief explanation to this idea!

-> More explanation in the WIP Wiki!
+> Explanation about Astrocosmos (world) itself is in the WIP Wiki!

+# Introduction

+> WIP

+# Table of Contents

+> WIP

 ---